jsmolka/blog/content/posts/horizons/index.md

 > So powerful, I feel so small but so alive<br>
 > Like watching the Earth rise<br>

 The chorus opens with a beautiful wordplay on falling in love and sunsets.
-The following lines mention the [hollow moon](https://en.wikipedia.org/wiki/Hollow_Moon), a pseudoscientific hypotheses by sci-fi writer [H. G. Wells](https://en.wikipedia.org/wiki/H._G._Wells) about the moon's interior being inhabited by aliens.
+It then continues mentioning the [hollow moon](https://en.wikipedia.org/wiki/Hollow_Moon), a pseudoscientific hypotheses by sci-fi writer [H. G. Wells](https://en.wikipedia.org/wiki/H._G._Wells) about the moon's interior being inhabited by aliens.
 It might be a metaphor for the narrator feeling empty and hollow himself.
 The void is then filled and the grey moon colorized by [cerulean](https://en.wikipedia.org/wiki/Cerulean), a sky blue color, possibly referring to the eye color of this love interest.

 > They said that we both were too different<br>
 > That all of the shine would fade away<br>
 > But I wish that I never listened<br>
 > 'Cause you pulled me through the grey<br>

-The narrator regrets listening to others calling the relationship impossible and doomed to fail, because it was the only thing filling his grey, monotonous life with color and worth living.
+The narrator regrets listening to others calling the relationship impossible and doomed to fail because it was the only thing filling his grey, monotonous life with color and worth living.

 ![](img/symbol-earthrise.png)
 {.w-25}